Overcoming Hiring Challenges in NZ Contact Centres

 She says that if a candidate can come into the office, look at the early starts, the late starts, and everything in between, they will pick the hours that work for them.
 People can choose stability and plan their lives accordingly.

 Contact Centres need a facelift.
-Both Clare and Louise recommend that organisational leaders focus on improving their employee experience and overall culture to make their companies more desirable to work for.
+Louise recommends that organisational leaders focus on improving their employee experience and overall culture to make their companies more desirable to work for.

 Both options could potentially open up the talent pool for recruiters, as those who choose not to apply due to their life situation – dependents they have to look after, disabilities that restrict their ability to commute regularly, and so on – will have the opportunity to enter the Contact Centre workforce.
-However, Clare said she understands that adoption may be slow due to the infrastructure required to enable it.
+However, the adoption may be slow due to the infrastructure required to enable it.

 3. Selling the dream